wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/azure-sdk-dotnet-release-notes-2-6.md

 >[AZURE.IMPORTANT]We're announcing the November 30, 2016, retirement for Azure Managed Cache Service and Azure In-Role Cache.
 We recommend that you migrate to Azure Redis Cache in preparation for this retirement.
 For more information on dates and migration guidance, see [Which Azure Cache offering is right for me?](/documentation/articles/cache-faq/#which-azure-cache-offering-is-right-for-me)

-##Azure Tools
+##Azure App Service Tools

 The following items were updated in the Azure SDK 2.6 release.

 - Azure publishing enhanced to include Azure API Apps as a deployment target.
 - API Apps provisioning functionality to enable users with API App creation and provisioning functionality.
-- Server Explorer changed to reflect new Azure node, with Web, Mobile, and API apps grouped by Resource Group.
+- Server Explorer changed to reflect new App Service node, with Web, Mobile, and API apps grouped by Resource Group.
 - Add Azure API App Client gesture added to most C# projects that will enable automatic generation of Swagger-enabled API Apps running in a user's Azure subscription.
-- API Apps tooling and Azure nodes in Server Explorer are available in Visual Studio 2013 only.
+- API Apps tooling and App Service nodes in Server Explorer are available in Visual Studio 2013 only.

 ##Azure Resource Manager Tools updates